rossem/pyjobmine/README.md

 - Job description

-This is a sample of a JSON that the scraper gets:
+#This is a sample of a JSON that the scraper/api gets:

 ```json
 {